 5. Ruff Wear Front Range Harness

-Yes, there are now 6 harness in the review but the Ruff Wear Front Range Harness is one of my new favourites.
+One of my favorite harnesses is the Ruff Wear Front Range Harness.
 The build quality is second to none and is beautifully designed.
-The vest style keep your dog stable and secure.
-It comes with a front ring, back ring to keep your dog at bay with full control.
+The vest style keep your dog stable and secure, and comes with multiple straps to ensure the best fit.
+It has both a front attachment ring and back ring to keep your in full control and prevent your dog from pulling on the leash.

-It is a padded harness for extra comfort, has reflective trim and all the buckles and tabs tuck away nicely so that they don't get caught up.
+It is a padded harness with support on your dogs chest, sides and back for extra comfort and to prevent the straps form digging into your dog.
+The reflective trim will keep you both seen and safe at night and all the buckles and tabs tuck away nicely so that they don't get caught up.
 It is really the neatest harness and built for strength.
 Ruff wear are renowned for active dogs and tough activity.

 The Ruff Wear Front Range comes in sizes from XX-small to X-Large and multiple colours.
-Remember to measure your dog and watch the video to see it being fitted.
+Remember to measure your dog and watch the video below to see it being fitted.

 It is very important to properly measure your dog to fit the harness.
 The video below will show you how to correctly put on your dogs new harness.